12 Steps Recovery from addiction has been described as a ‘voluntarily maintained lifestyle characterised by sobriety, personal health and citizenship’

 For the majority, without the long-term support and constant vigilance to curtail impulsive behaviour, it is impossible.
 In some addicts, incentive salience driven by changes in the limbic brain presents a lifelong vulnerability to relapse.

-The horrendous consequences and chaotic life created by years of active addiction, sometimes coupled with loss of family and social support, further compounds pre-existing low self-efficacy, low self-esteem, poor emotional regulation and hopelessness.
+The horrendous consequences and chaotic life created by years of active addiction, sometimes coupled with the loss of family and social support, further compounds pre-existing low self-efficacy, low self-esteem, poor emotional regulation and hopelessness.

 If addicts are to remain sober, then these aspects of themselves need to be addressed and their thinking style and sociality need to change so that they are more functional.